simmonn/solr2es/README.rst

 The purpose of a translation_map is to create a mapping between the fields coming from Solr to the ones inserted to Elasticsearch.

-1. If a field from solr doesn't exist in the translation_map, it will be inserted as it is into Elasticsearch.
+1. If a field from Solr doesn't exist in the translation_map, it will be inserted as it is into Elasticsearch.

 2. Use the property *name* to rename a field in Elasticsearch :

 ::

-    {"solr_name": {'name': "es_name"}}
+    {"solr_name": {"name": "es_name"}}

 3. Use the property *default_value* if you want to set a default value into a field in Elasticsearch.

-If the field exists into Solr and has a value, it won't be changed by the translation_map.
+If the field exists into solr and has a value, it won't be changed by the translation_map.
-Otherwise a field *solr_name* willl be added to Elasticsearch with value `john doe`.
+Otherwise a field *solr_name* willl be added to Elasticsearch with value *john doe*.

 ::